AdobeDocs/campaign.en/help/v7/production/using/log-files.md

 >
 >The **redir** directory only exists on redirection servers.
 The **url** subdirectory contains the matches of the URLs to be redirected, and the subdirectory **log** contains the tracking logs.
 To generate tracking logs, the **trackinglogd** module must be running.

 For performance and storage optimization, the logins.log file is split into multiple files, one each day (logins.yy-mm-dd.log) with a maximum of 365 files retained.
 The number of days can be changed in the serverConf.xml, under syslogd (**maxNumberOfLoginsFiles** option).
-See the documentation on the [server configuration file](../../installation/using/the-server-configuration-file.md#syslogd).
+See the documentation on the .

 By default, the logs are limited to two 10 MB files per module and per instance.
 The second file is called: **`<modulename>`_2.log**.
 The size of the logs is therefore limited to 2&#42;10MB per module and per instance.